A Heteroscedastic Accelerated Failure Time Model for Survival Analysis: Maximum Likelihood Estimation for the HAFT Model

-This has long been recognized as the log-likelihood of a Generalized Linear Model (GLM) for a Gamma distribution with logarithmic link function~\citep[e.g.,][]{nelder.pergibon87,smyth89}.
-The latter provides a Fisher scoring algorithm which iteratively updates $\bm\beta$ and $\bm\g$ and converges to the MLE~\citep{smyth89}.
-While further accelerations are possible~\citep[e.g.,][]{smyth02}, the maximization of GLM likelihoods at present can be easily accomplished with tools from standard regression software.
-For example, with $\bm U_{n \times 1} = (\rv U n)$ and the matrix $\bm Z_{n\times q} = \big[Z_1 \| \cdots \| Z_n\big]$, the maximum $\hat {\bm\g}$ of~\eqref{eq:gammaglm} can be computed in \tt{R} with the command
+This can be recognized as the loglikelihood of a Generalized Linear Model (GLM) for a Gamma distribution with logarithmic link function~\citep[e.g.,][]{nelder.pergibon87,smyth89}.
+The latter provides a Fisher scoring algorithm which iteratively updates $\bbe$ and $\gga$ and converges to the MLE~\citep{smyth89}.
+While further accelerations are possible~\citep[e.g.,][]{smyth02}, the maximization of GLM likelihoods can be readily accomplished with tools from standard regression software.
+For example, with $\UU_{n \times 1} = (\rv U n)$ and \mbox{$\ZZ_{n\times q} = \big[Z_1 \mid \cdots \mid Z_n\big]$}, the maximizer $\hat {\gga}$ of~\eqref{eq:gammaglm} can be computed in \R with the command

-We found that alternating between updates~\eqref{eq:betaup} and~\eqref{eq:gammaup} converged very quickly to the MLE of $(\bm \beta, \bm \g)$ in the data analysis of Section~\ref{sec:eda}.
+Our numerical experiments indicate that alternating between maximization of~\eqref{eq:betaup} and of~\eqref{eq:gammaup} converges very quickly to the MLE of $\tth = (\bbe, \gga)$.